This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

-The farming process is controversial, since it’s not “true” farming.
+The farming process is controversial since it’s not “true” farming.
 Most of the fish are sold to Japan, which consumes over 80% of the world’s bluefin tuna, but plenty is making onto the tables in Croatia.
-New dishes are being created using tuna, including a unique using tuna rather than beef in pasticada
+New dishes are being created using tuna, including a unique use of tuna rather than beef in pasticada

 The place to go truffle hunting in Croatia is in the forests of Istria, in the north.
-In fact, the Guinness Book of World Records names a 1.2 kg truffle found in Istria as the world’s largest truffle.
+The Guinness Book of World Records names a 1.2 kg truffle found in Istria as the world’s largest truffle.
 So, you’ll find truffles on all sorts of menus here.

-Specialty shops are filled truffle products such as shaved truffles, truffle infused oils and pastes.
+Specialty shops are filled with truffle products such as shaved truffles, truffle-infused oils, and pastes.
 But our favorite way to enjoy them is in a creamy sauce over pasta.

-Börek (or Burek) is made from a flaky, chewy pastry dough and filled with anything from feta cheese to spinach, meat or even sweet fillings, such as sweetened yogurt.
-Grab a portion from a vendor and and eat it warm with some good Croatian coffee.
+Börek (or Burek) is made from a flaky, chewy pastry dough and filled with anything from feta cheese to spinach, meat, or even sweet fillings, such as sweetened yogurt.
+Grab a portion from a vendor and eat it warm with some good Croatian coffee.